 Unfortunately, not all people with Crohn’s or colitis are candidates for laparoscopic surgery, usually because of extensive scarring within the abdomen or because the disease is so extensive that a wider field of view is needed than that offered by the scope.

 One of the possible outcomes of surgery is an ostomy.
 During an ostomy, the surgeon creates an opening (stoma) from an end of the intestine inside the body to the outside surface of the abdomen.
 Ostomies are performed after a section of diseased bowel has been removed and an alternative to passing feces from the body is required.
-Visit our ostomy page to learn more.
+To learn more please visit our Living with an Ostomy page.

-want to learn more about surgery for Crohn's and colitis?
+learn more about surgery for Crohn's and colitis

-Click here for a downloadble pdf brochure about surgery for the treatment of Crohn's and colitis.
+Click on the image below for a downloadble pdf brochure about surgery for the treatment of Crohn's and colitis.